gyselroth/balloon/rfc/rfc1-End-To-End_Encryption.md

 #### Request registered devices

-Request all registered devices owned by user who gets authenticated during the requst.
+Receive all devices for a given user id.
+If no id given the servr MUST return all available devices for the current authenticated user.
-It is not possible to received any other devices than those owned by the user itself.
+The server COULD also accept an array of user ID.

-**Endpoint**: GET /api/v?/keys/devices
+**Endpoint**: GET /api/v?/keys/devices?user=:user

 Success response:
 ```